SmartlyDressedGames/Unturned-Docs/index.rst

 Unturned Documentation
 ======================

+Welcome to the official documentation for `Unturned <https://store.steampowered.com/app/304930>`_'s modding and server hosting features!
+To navigate, use the table of contents in the sidebar or the search function in the top-left corner.

-This repository exists to document `Unturned <https://store.steampowered.com/app/304930>`_'s modding features going forward.
-Originally map and asset documentation was created through Steam Guides.
-The main guide with links to related guides can be found here: `Workshop: Creating, Publishing & Updating <https://steamcommunity.com/sharedfiles/filedetails/?id=460136012>`_.
+A lot of our older documentation was scattered between YouTube videos and Steam Guides.
+The main Steam Guide with links to related guides can be found here: `Workshop: Creating, Publishing & Updating <https://steamcommunity.com/sharedfiles/filedetails/?id=460136012>`_.
+Note that most of these older guides are outdated.

 Upcoming Features
 -----------------

-You can find modding features under consideration on this Trello board: `Unturned Roadmap <https://trello.com/b/gpe4zlW3/unturned-roadmap>`_
+You can find modding features under consideration on this Trello board: `Unturned Roadmap <https://trello.com/b/gpe4zlW3/unturned-roadmap>`_.
 The cards on the board aren't ordered in any particular way. i.e., they do not dictate the order of updates.

-Miscellaneous requests and tasks that pop up take priority over the roadmap, so it may go a while between progress updates.
+Miscellaneous requests and tasks that may pop up take priority over the roadmap, so it may go a while between progress updates.
 For example, work for curated maps often takes priority.

-Several high-priority ideas that don't yet have a solid plan, like car physics improvements or a crafting revamp, aren't listed on the board.
+Several high-priority ideas that don't yet have a solid plan, like a crafting revamp, aren't listed on the board.

 Video Tutorials
 ---------------